 Now, I don't mind birds watching me; after all, I watch them on a number of occasions.
-However, I wasn't too happy to discover a pigeon so near to my urban (NYC) garden, and, I definitely did not want him/her to come into my garden!
+However, I wasn't too happy to discover a pigeon so near to my rooftop garden, and, I definitely did not want him/her to come into my place!

 As it happens Juan V had seen a pigeon resting in this tree when he and I worked together this past Tuesday.
 And, so on Friday morning, the moment I realized that a pigeon was staring at me as I worked at making coffee in my kitchen; I was hoping this was the same guy-gal, because I don't want the word to get out into the pigeon community that a lone chickadee, a lone Downy woodpecker, a lone cardinal couple (who are now known as Cam and Mac), a few bluejays, a few common grackles, a number of dark-eyed juncoes, a few tuft titmouses, a number of female and male house finches, a number of mourning doves, as well as a number of white-breasted sparrows nosh here.